 The Company's significant accounting policies are described in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
-Summarized below are the accounting pronouncements adopted subsequent to December 31, 2018.
+Summarized below and in Note 2, Investment in Evofem Biosciences, Inc., are the accounting pronouncements and policies adopted subsequent to December 31, 2018.